Updated Feb 10, 2025

 • The enterprise version doesn’t allow for on-prem service — this means you can’t run Xano on your own server.

-Xano Review: Getting Started
+Getting Started With Xano

 Sign up for Xano’s free version and get started.
 From the start, Xano asks what frontend platform you’ll connect to your backend.
-Then, Xano lets you define each data table before you even start building your backend.
+Then, Xano lets you define each data table before building your backend.
 Because of this, knowing the types of datasets you want to include is a good idea.

 If you’re a “start-from-scratch” kind of person, Xano gives you the option to start building your workspace from a blank template.